Ian Meadows: Acting career

-Meadows's highest profile television role to date was as Rocco Cooper, a young troubled boy who was forced by his brother to try and take out Sally Fletcher, on the long-running Australian soap opera Home and Away.
+Meadows' highest profile television role to date was as Rocco Cooper, a young troubled boy who was forced by his brother to try and take out Sally Fletcher, on the long-running Australian soap opera Home and Away.

-Other roles have included a part in The Shark Net, "Elliot" in Tripping Over, a single-episode role as "Jeff Weiss" on All Saints, and a major role in the short films Brothers, Legacy, Water, as well as the 2009 film Mao's Last Dancer and the miniseries The Pacific.
-Theatre credits include "Modern International Dead" at the Griffin Theatre Company in Sydney in 2008 for which he earned a nomination for "Best Newcomer" at the Sydney Theatre Awards 2008.
+Other roles have included a part in The Shark Net, Elliot in Tripping Over, a single-episode role as Jeff Weiss on All Saints, and a major role in the short films Brothers, Legacy, Water, as well as the 2009 film Mao's Last Dancer and the miniseries The Pacific.

+Meadows' theatre credits include Modern International Dead at the Griffin Theatre Company in Sydney in 2008 for which he earned a nomination for Best Newcomer at the Sydney Theatre Awards 2008.
 He appeared in the Russian play Ladybird at the Belvoir St Theatre, Sydney in March 2009, which he also helped produce and re-write to localise in Australia.

-In 2010, he has a recurring role on police series Rush, playing James, the son of Inspector Kerry Vincent (played by Catherine McClements).
-He also played as Pvt.
-Cecil Evans on the HBO miniseries The Pacific which was filmed mostly on Australia.
+In 2010, Meadows had a recurring role in police series Rush, playing James, the son of Inspector Kerry Vincent (played by Catherine McClements).
+He also played Pvt.
+Cecil Evans in HBO miniseries The Pacific, which was filmed mostly in Australia.

-In 2011, Meadows was seen in the ABC telemovie Paper Giants: The Birth of Cleo, playing the role of photographer Andrew Cowell, and was also in season three episode of East West 101, playing Simon.
-Also in 2011, he reprised his guest starring role of James Vincent on Rush.
+In 2011, Meadows was seen in the ABC telemovie Paper Giants: The Birth of Cleo, playing the role of photographer Andrew Cowell, and also appeared in a season three episode of East West 101, playing Simon.
+That same year, he reprised his guest starring role of James Vincent in Rush.

 Meadows starred in A Moody Christmas, an ABC comedy series which aired on ABC1 in the weeks leading up to Christmas 2012.
-A follow up series The Moodys aired on ABC1 in early 2014.
+A follow-up series The Moodys aired on ABC1 in early 2014.

-During 2016 and 2017, Meadows played a leading role in Network 10's Australian drama series, The Wrong Girl.

-Meadows appears as Matt Aldin in the 2021 Netflix drama Clickbait.
+During 2016 and 2017, Meadows played a leading role as Pete in Network 10's Australian drama series, The Wrong Girl.
+He starred in the 2016 horror drama film Scare Campaign, as lead character Marcus.
+He then appeared as Matt Aldin in the 2021 Australian/American Netflix drama Clickbait.

 Meadows is also a writer, having written episodes for Spirited, SLiDE, Offspring, The Moodys, Playing for Keeps and RFDS.
-Meadows starred in the Horror drama film Scare Campaign as lead character Marcus.
+He co-wrote the short film, Water (in which he also appeared), and also co-wrote, directed and produced the short film A Parachute Falling in Siberia, which screened in both national and international festivals, winning an AWGIE Award for Best Short Film Script, and earning an Australian Film Institute Award nomination for Best Short Screenplay.
+He also wrote and performed Between Two Waves at Sydney's Griffin Theatre.